 Our results over the last few years have been exceptional, with over 90% of our Year 11 students consistently attaining five or more GCSE C grades including English and Maths.
 Although the attainment of our students is remarkable, we are most proud of the extra value that we are able to add to each student.
 On average, students in Year 11 perform better than expected in each examination that they take by about half a GCSE grade.

-To view our five year examination statistics, please click HERE.
+To view our four year examination statistics, please click HERE.

 Congratulations once again to last year’s Year 11 students for achieving another fantastic set of examination results in their GCSEs.
 As you may know, those students took a combination of legacy GCSEs and reformed GCSEs, so it has been much more difficult this year to make any sort of year-on-year comparison or even analyse the results in the same way that we have done previously.
 Still, we are really proud of the exceptional performances by the students and have one again demonstrated that students at DESC, on average, do better than expected in their GCSEs.